leagueutils/async-triggers/README.md

 - `daily()` implements `0 0 * * *`,
 - `weekly()` implements `0 0 * * 0`, and
 - `monthly()` implements `0 0 1 * *`.

+### ScheduledTrigger

+The `ScheduledTrigger` class allows you to specify one or more *timezone-aware* `datetime.datetime` objects.
+The trigger will then execute on these times and exit once it has exhausted all of them.
+For convenience, this trigger also defines a set of class methods:

+- `in_one_hour()` defines a trigger that will fire exactly one hour after the trigger was initialized
+- `in_one_day()` defines a trigger that will fire exactly 24 hours after the trigger was initialized
+- `tomorrow()` defines a trigger that will fire at 00:00 on the day following the one the trigger was initialized on

 ### Starting the Triggers